killvxk/qengine/README.md

   <img src="https://i.imgur.com/vKDluJm.png" alt="qengine">
 </p>

+# 🚀 **qengine 2.0**

+qengine is a Header-Only, Highly Configurable, Compiler-Independent Binary Obfuscation Toolkit designed for C++20 Applications for Microsoft Windows.
+It offers enhanced security and ease of integration, making your binaries significantly harder to reverse-engineer, particularly against tools such as IDA.

+## 🔖 **Latest Updates (qengine2 Changelog)**

 *** NEW MACROS FOR ENGINE STATE CONTROL :=
 ```cpp
 // MUST Compile with -maes for Clang / Enable AES-NI intrinsics for your compiler, EVEN IF your CPU doesnt have these features (qengine automatically decides algorithm / instructions based on client architecture)